-We always consider more data to be a good thing, but FRED has been getting a little harder to navigate lately.
-So we wanted to help our FRED users reach the data they need more easily.
-We've changed a few things about the site and hope that (after a few minutes of orientation) you'll find these new tools as indispensable as we do.
+We always consider more data to be a good thing, but more data brings a need to address potential navigation challenges.
+We always want to help our FRED users reach the data they need more easily.
 So let's navigate to a FRED series and see what kind of trouble we can get into.

 To start off, locate the Search FRED box in the header here: